codingoak/codingoak/README.md

 # `Daniel Eicher`
 Hello, I'm a passionate web developer and mainly work on the front-end with Vue.js and TypeScript.
-I'm from [Thun ](https://en.wikipedia.org/wiki/Thun):switzerland:, living in Valencia with my little family and enjoying the sun and the sea :)
+I'm from :switzerland: living in 🇪🇸

 ### `Languages`
 ![JavaScript](https://img.shields.io/badge/-JavaScript-000?&logo=JavaScript)